 CIDB (2018) disclosed that approximately 4,828 registered G7 contractors in Peninsular Malaysia were present.
 The respondents included in the unit analysis of this survey were also construction industry practitioners who collaborated with a G7 contractor responsible for safety management and directly involved in a construction project.
-These practitioners included project managers, site engineers, supervisors, and health and safety officers.
+These practitioners included project managers, site engineers, supervisors and health and safety officers.
 Furthermore, the G7 contractors in this study employed IR 4.0 technology, which was a crucial component of this study.

 The equal probability of inclusion for every individual in the selected population determines the randomness of a sample.
 Depending on the methodology, this sampling process can infer a population or generalise an existing theory (Majid, 2018).
-An estimated sample size of 370 was then derived in this study using Slovin's formula from a population of 4828.
-The population of active G7 contractors registered with CIDB was also 4828, indicating that the sample size of 370 was adequately representative.
-This methodology was employed based on a minimum of 100 valid responses (Saunders et al., 2009).
-Meanwhile, the questionnaire was distributed to 370 G7 contractors through email, WhatsApp, Telegram (Google Form survey), and inperson meetings.
+An estimated sample size of 370 was then derived in this study using Slovin's formula from a population of 4,828.
+The population of active G7 contractors registered with CIDB was also 4,828, indicating that the sample size of 370 was adequately representative.
+This methodology was employed based on a minimum of 100 valid responses (Saunders, Lewis and Thornhill, 2009).
+Meanwhile, the questionnaire was distributed to 370 G7 contractors through email, WhatsApp, Telegram (Google Form survey) and in-person meetings.